python-microscopy/python-microscopy/docs/cluster/cluster_install.rst

 A browser page for monitoring active analysis tasks will be opened.
 Note that a more complete browser-based user interface for the cluster can be opened by modifying the same terminal command with the flag `--clusterUI`.
-This improved interface allows initiation of analysis rather than just monitoring, however it requires the installation of the python package Django, version 2.1, which is not included with PYME by default.
-Django can be installed via conda by executing `conda install django=2.1` in a terminal window.
+This improved interface allows initiation of analysis rather than just monitoring.

 Multi-Computer Cluster
 ======================